 Guidelines and Policy for Academic Units on Postdoctoral Education

-The general guidelines listed below are meant to encourage units to examine their policies and procedures to support postdoctoral education.
-Every unit hosting Postdocs should have explicitly stated policies and procedures for the provision of postdoctoral education as well as established means for informing Postdocs of policies, procedures, and privileges (e.g., orientation sessions, handbooks, etc.), as well as mechanisms for addressing complaints.
-Academic units should ensure that their policies, procedures and privileges are consistent with these guidelines and the Charter of Students’ Rights.
-For their part, Postdocs are responsible for informing themselves of policies, procedures, and privileges.
+Every unit hosting postdocs should apply institutional policies and procedures for the provision of postdoctoral education and have established means for informing postdocs of policies, procedures, and privileges (available at mcgill.ca/gps/postdocs), as well as mechanisms for addressing complaints.
+For their part, postdocs are responsible for informing themselves of such policies, procedures, and privileges.

 Definition and Status

 ii.
-Upon registration, the Postdoc will be eligible for a University identity card issued by Enrolment Services.
+Upon registration, postdocs will be eligible for a University identity card issued by Enrolment Services.

 i.
-Appointments may not exceed your registration eligibility status.
+Postdoctoral appointments may not exceed the registration eligibility period as defined above.

 ii.
-In order to be registered as a Postdoc, you must be assured of financial support other than from personal means during your stay at McGill University, equivalent to the minimal stipend requirement set by the University in accordance with guidelines issued by federal and provincial research granting agencies.
-There are no provisions for paid parental leave unless this is stipulated in the regulations of a funding agency outside the University.
+In order to be registered, the postdoc must be assured of financial support other than from personal means during their stay at McGill University.
+This amount must be equivalent to the minimal stipend requirement set by the University in accordance with guidelines issued by federal and provincial research granting agencies or the collective agreement, as applicable.
+Funding during parental leave is subject to the conditions of the funding agency or the collective agreement, as applicable.

 iv.
-Postdocs with full responsibility for teaching a course should be compensated over and above their fellowship at the standard rate paid to lecturers by their department.
-This applies to all postdocs, except those for whom teaching is part of the award (e.g., Mellon grantees).
+Postdocs with full responsibility for teaching a course should be compensated over and above their postdoctoral funding as course lecturers.
+This applies to all postdocs, except those for whom teaching is part of the award.

 v.
-The amount of research, teaching, or other tasks that Postdocs engage in over and above postdoctoral activities should conform to the regulations for Postdocs specified by the Canadian research council of their discipline.
-This applies to all Postdocs, including those whose funding does not come from the Canadian research councils.
+The amount of research, teaching, or other tasks that postdocs engage in over and above postdoctoral activities should conform to the regulations for postdocs specified by the Canadian research council of their discipline or the collective agreement.
+This applies to all postdocs, including those whose funding does not come from the Canadian research councils.

 i.
-Postdocs have the same pertinent rights as the ones granted to McGill students under www.mcgill.ca/students/srr, and those granted by the policies listed at www.mcgill.ca/secretariat/policies-and-regulations.
+Postdocs have the same pertinent rights as the ones granted to McGill students under mcgill.ca/students/srr, and those granted by the policies listed at mcgill.ca/secretariat/policies-and-regulations.

 ii.
 Postdocs have full graduate student borrowing privileges in McGill libraries through their identity card.

-vii.
-Postdocs are encouraged to participate in Professional Development Workshops provided by Graduate and Postdoctoral Studies and Teaching and Learning services.
+viii.
+Postdocs are encouraged to participate in Professional Development Workshops provided by Graduate and Postdoctoral Studies, and Teaching and Learning services.
 These sessions are usually free of charge.

 iv.
-Some examples of responsibilities of the department are:
+Some examples of the responsibilities of the academic unit are:

-- to oversee the registration and appointment of Postdocs;
+- to facilitate the registration and appointment of postdocs;

-- to assign departmental personnel (e.g., Postdoc coordinator and Graduate Program Director) the responsibility for Postdocs;
+- to assign departmental personnel the responsibility for postdoctoral affairs in the unit;

 - to oversee and sign off on the Letter of Agreement for Postdoctoral Education;

 v.
-Some examples of responsibilities of the supervisor are:
+Some examples of the responsibilities of the supervisor are:

 - to provide research guidance;